Snap Value Disappears As User Growth Disappoints

 It wasn't just the user and financial metrics that were disappointing: The earnings report confirmed that Snap's video-recording glasses, called Spectacles, were something of a flop.
 The company took a $40 million charge from "excess inventory reserves and inventory purchase commitment cancellation charges."
 In plain English, fewer people bought them than expected.

 Snap reported a larger net loss than it did a year ago, losing $443 million, compared with $124 million in its previous third quarter.
-The company's net loss isn't expanding quarter to quarter, however: it lost around $443 million in the second quarter.
+The company's net loss isn't expanding quarter to quarter, however: It lost around $443 million in the second quarter.

 The poor earnings report is another signpost on the rough road the company has walked since going public in March.
 Snap has struggled to grow as quickly as it had hoped and to compete against Instagram's very similar Stories product.
 Stories, as well as WhatsApp Status, hit the 300 million daily active user milestone earlier this month, Facebook, which owns both services, said.

-Evan Spiegel, the co-founder and chief executive of Snap, acknowledged the difficulty some new users have with the app.
+Evan Spiegel, the cofounder and chief executive of Snap, acknowledged the difficulty some new users have with the app.

 "One thing that we have heard over the years is that Snapchat is difficult to understand or hard to use, and our team has been working on responding to this feedback," Spiegel said in prepared remarks released by the company.